GeminiClaw: Local-First Multi-Agent Orchestrator

 3. Real Google Ads B2B operations

-- Campaign diagnostics and mutation via Google Ads API
+- Campaign diagnosis and mutation via Google Ads API

 - Batch optimization workflows (